Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 2 (A)

 D. Reflex mechanisms would stimulate contraction of the extensor muscles of the right arm.

-E. A stretch reflex would be triggered that would cause contraction of extensor muscles in the right arm.
+E. A withdrawal reflex would be triggered by nociceptors that would stimulate contraction of flexor muscles in the right arm.

 Question #36